Ravindra Bhusari: Education and early career

 Bhusari family shifted to Nagpur for education of his 3 sisters.
 As a student in Dharampeth High-school, Nagpur, Bhusari represented the school in cricket, kabaddi, kho-kho, football and hockey.
 In 1976–77 he contested the Dharampeth College general secretary election and won the same with a huge margin.
 He completed his commerce degree from Nagpur University.
 He was also the cricket team captain of his college team.
 He was a college topper in the M.Com Degree examination.
 In 1978–79 he was a part of the editors team of his college magazine.
 In 1979-81 he was appointed professor in Dharampeth College.
 He started his job as lecturer at the Dharampeth Arts and Commerce College.
 Bhusari's appointment as the Pradesh organizing secretary was formally announced at the 23 July state BJP working committee meeting held in Mumbai.

 Association with RSS

 Bhusari's association with the Rashtriya Swayamsevak Sangh (RSS) goes back to his childhood days with the late Vilas Fadnavis.
 After resigning from the Professor's job, he formally volunteered to be a pracharak (full-time worker) for RSS in 1981.
 Since then Bhusari has been assigned to several key positions in the Vidarbha region, Western India region (Maharashtra, Gujarat, Goa) and, for the last few years, as the office secretary of the RSS headquarters in Nagpur.
-He also worked for some time in Akola region in Vidarbha.
+He also worked for some time in Akola region in Vidarbha.Ashokrao Dhole, Rameshrao Dahibhat, Karandikar Bapu, Shriram Punde were some local and close associates of Bhusari in Akola province.
 In 1993 he played a prominent role in organising the Deepawali program in Akola City.
 In 1998 he was one of the key organisers of the Vidarabha Region "Mahashibir" of 35000 RSS Swayamsewaks.